rdegiovanni/rdegiovanni.github.io/_pages/about.md

 PC at the 1st IEEE International Workshop on Reliable and Secure AI for Software Engineering (ReSAISE 2023), co-located with ISSRE, Florence, Italy.<br/>

 <br/>
+Co-Chair of the 19th Wokshop of Mutation Analysis (["Mutation"](https://conf.researchr.org/home/icst-2024/mutation-2024)), May 28th 2024, Toronto, Canada.<br/>
 Workshops Co-chair of the European joint conferences on Theory and Practice of Software (ETAPS 2024), Luxembourg City, Luxembourg<br/>
-Co-Chair of the 18th Wokshop of Mutation Analysis (["Mutation"](https://conf.researchr.org/home/icst-2023/mutation-2023)), Apr 16th 2023, Dublin, Ireland.<br/>

 ---------------------------------------------------------------------------------------------------------------------------------------------------------